pikatchu/closedsource/book/0180-automata.md

 Sebastian nodded.
 "Right.
 If we find a `.` before the end of the string, we go to `valid` and print `T` for true.
 Otherwise, if we hit the end of the string first, we jump to `invalid`."

 Joaquim stepped in.
-"This is the fundamental idea behind automata.
+"This is the fundamental idea behind automatons.
 You move through states based on conditions.
 Right now, this automaton has only two states, but more complex ones can have many more."

 Jasmina leaned forward.
 "So if we wanted to make it more advanced, we could add more states to check other rules—like making sure there’s something before and after `@`?"